 60 credits at least should be assigned to the core subjects of the study field, the content of which must be of a higher problematic and scientific level than the basic subjects taught as part of the Bachelor level programme;

-no more than 30 credits may be assigned to elective subjects undertaken by the student from among the university-prescribed alternatives the aim of which is to prepare a student for doctoral studies (research, artistic work) or practical activities (professional practice) or to subjects in another field of study in the case of an inter-field study programme, also to general subjects and free electives necessary to attain the learning outcomes of the programme.
+no more than 30 credits may be assigned to elective subjects undertaken by the student from among the university-prescribed alternatives the aim of which is to prepare a student for doctoral studies (research,) or practical activities (professional practice) or to subjects in another field of study in the case of an inter-disciplinary study programme, also to general subjects and free electives necessary to attain the learning outcomes of the programme.

-no less than 30 academic credits shall be assigned to the writing and presentation of the final project and the final examination.
+no less than 30 credits shall be assigned to the writting and presentation of the final project and the final examination.

 Teaching, learning and assessment